 In the face of VDOT's intransigence, CROL has recently changed tact.
 We are now working with State legislators to designate funding for air quality monitoring once the ramp is opened to traffic.
 We believe such monitoring will reveal unacceptable levels of pollution that will demand mitigation in order to protect public health.

-The Issues Under the original plan, the 29-miles of HOT lanes starting in Stafford County were to end in Crystal City.
-Strong opposition from Arlington led VDOT to select the new endpoint to be at an as-yet unbuilt ramp--to be called Turkeycock Run--just south of the Duke Street exit on 395N.
+Background on the Issues Under the original plan, the 29-miles of express lanes starting in Stafford County were to end in Crystal City.
+Strong opposition from Arlington led VDOT to select the new endpoint to be ramp at Turkeycock Run, a highly populated area on 395N just south of the Duke Street.
 The location is directly next to an expansive network of neighborhoods, federally protected wetlands, businesses, and a wide range of playgrounds, walking paths, and other outdoor recreational facilities.

 We are indignant that:

 VDOT has shirked its moral and legal duty to ensure its planned actions cause no harm to surrounding environment.

 In its rush to build, VDOT arbitrarily and without careful analysis selected the Turkeycock Run location, not because it was the best site, but because it was convenient and VDOT wanted to make up for time lost fighting the Arlington case.

 Despite misleading statements to the contrary, VDOT failed to conduct ANY local analysis of the impact the ramp would have on the dozens of heavily populated communities in the Landmark area near the proposed building site, as clearly required under the National Environmental Policy Act (NEPA).